Braden-Hicklin/CS260/assignment5/README.md

 performed using array-based lists and/or linked-lists.
 This code will be able to take inputs from the user and insert them in a predefined order, and search for elements within the list.
 ## Code
 The program is an adaptation of the previous assignment4 linked list.
 I have modified it based on some stuff we learned in class regarding linked list operations.
-The main modifications are found in the auto_sort.cpp file that now includes a seperate Auto_Sort class that contains the functions used for the auto sorting, display, position ref, and deletion operations.
+The insertion function has been removed and the addID function has been reworked to create, add, and sort the element.
+All functions have been cleaned up and reworked to improve code decompostion and readability.
 ## Assignment Satifaction
 tests.cpp contains tests that check each function found in auto_sort.cpp auto_sort.cpp has a linked list at line 5-8